deriggi/music-service/README.md

 ## Shchema
 Two tables, tracks and artist with artistss having many tracks.
-There is a foreign key in the Track table called artist_id referencing the primary key in the Artist
+There is a foreign key in the Track table called artist_id referencing the primary key in the Artist table

 ## Technology
 - JDBI for data access layer